Prajwal208V/PreapBytes/react/README.md

 6.-> Conditional Statements: JSX allows us to write conditional statements.
 The data in the browser is displayed according to the conditions provided inside the JSX.

-React v/s angular?
+👉🏻React v/s angular?

-client v/s server-side rendering ?
+👉🏻client v/s server-side rendering ?
  server-side rendering:
     -In server-side rendering when a user makes a request to a webpage, the server prepares an HTML page by fetching user-specific data and sends it to the user’s       machine over the internet.
 The browser then construes the content and displays the page.
 This entire process of fetching data from the database, creating an HTML     page and sending it to client happens in mere milliseconds.
     -when user clicks a link on the page, the browser sends a request to the server and the entire process is carried out by the server again.
 This process not only      increases the load on the server but also consumes unnecessary internet bandwidth.